analogdevicesinc/codefusion-studio/README.md

 ### Install the VS Code extensions

-!!! note
+⚠️
-  The VS Code extensions should be installed automatically as part of the installation process.
+  The VS Code extensions should normally be installed from [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=AnalogDevices.cfs-ide).
 This step is only required if you need to manually install an extension.

 The CodeFusion Studio VS Code extensions can be found in the VS Code directory in the `CodeFusion Studio` installer.
 To install the `*.vsix` file, open Visual Studio Code.
 From the `Extensions` tab, click `Install from VSIX...`  from the ellipses menu: